dhis2/wow-backend/guides/code_formatting_v2.md

-# Code formatting (master)
+# Code formatting (from 2.41)

 ## Maven Plugin

-DHIS2 (master) is now using Spotless (https://github.com/diffplug/spotless) to automatically format the code base.
+DHIS2 (from 2.41) is now using Spotless (https://github.com/diffplug/spotless) to automatically format the code base.
 We used to use Speedy Spotless, but this project is now deprecated and archived.

 ### Step 1: Installing pre-commit hook